opendocsg/slw-judgments-backfill/2011_SGHC_191/report.md

 **_The appropriate penalty_**

-21     Disciplinary action is intended to punish the errant solicitor for his or her misconduct, deter others from misbehaving in the same manner, and protect public confidence in the administration of justice: see _Law Society of Singapore v Tham Yu Xian Rick_ [1999] 3 SLR(R) 68 (at [18]) and _Law Society of Singapore v Rasif David_ [2008] 2 SLR(R) 955 (at [28]).
+21     Disciplinary action is intended to punish the errant solicitor for his or her misconduct, deter others from misbehaving in the same manner, and protect public confidence in the administration of justice: see _Law Society of Singapore v Tham Yu Xian Rick_ <span class="citation">[1999] 3 SLR(R) 68</span> (at [18]) and _Law Society of Singapore v Rasif David_ <span class="citation">[2008] 2 SLR(R) 955</span> (at [28]).

-22     Although GN had been convicted of a number of offences, which were referred to in the charges preferred against him by the Law Society, it should be borne in mind that in _Law Society of Singapore v Wee Wei Fen_ [1999] 3 SLR(R) 559, the Court observed (at [25]) that it cannot be that every violation of the criminal law implies a defect of character which renders the offender unfit to be a member of the legal profession and that the nature of the offence is clearly material.
-Similarly in _Law Society of Singapore v Wong Sin Yee_ [2003] 3 SLR(R) 209, the Court stated (at [12]):
+22     Although GN had been convicted of a number of offences, which were referred to in the charges preferred against him by the Law Society, it should be borne in mind that in _Law Society of Singapore v Wee Wei Fen_ <span class="citation">[1999] 3 SLR(R) 559</span>, the Court observed (at [25]) that it cannot be that every violation of the criminal law implies a defect of character which renders the offender unfit to be a member of the legal profession and that the nature of the offence is clearly material.
+Similarly in _Law Society of Singapore v Wong Sin Yee_ <span class="citation">[2003] 3 SLR(R) 209</span>, the Court stated (at [12]):

  We would, at the outset, make it quite clear that conviction of criminal offence does not per se imply a defect of character rendering an advocate and solicitor unfit for his profession.
 It is the nature of the offence, and the circumstances under which it was committed, and in turn the punishment imposed, which are likely to be determinative....
 The offence must be of such a nature that it is expedient for the protection of the public and the preservation of the good name of the profession to remove the solicitor from the roll or from practice.